webiny/Framework/README.md

 ## Unit testing
 All of the components feature unit tests, but some cover more code, while others cover only a small portion.
 We intend to change that over time and to have as much as possible of our code covered by unit tests.

+To run the unit tests, you need to use the following command:

+    $ cd path/to/vendor/webiny/framework/
+    $ composer.phar install
+    $ phpunit

+Note that some components like, `Amazon`, `Cache`, `Mailer` and `Storage` require that you update their test configuration before running the unit tests.
+Checkout the component readme file for more information.